 Man in court after ‘dead man’s body taken to post office to claim his pension’

-A man has appeared in court accused of trying to withdraw 246 euro after a dead man was taken to a post office in an alleged plot to claim his pension.
+A man has appeared in court accused of trying to withdraw 246 euros after a dead man was taken to a post office in an alleged plot to claim his pension.

 Declan Haughney, 40, of Pollerton Road, Carlow, was in the dock at Kilkenny District Court on Thursday after being charged with two counts of deception.